Artex Removal Cost

 Are hairline cracks in an artex ceiling something to be concerned about.
 They have, apparently been there for years and would polyfilla work?

-"No, filler will not work as they will open open up again over time and you can’t im state the artex pattern so would look dreadfull.
+"No, filler will not work as they will open open up again over time and you can’t im state the artex pattern so would look dreadful.
 A new coat of multi finish would do the job you need.
 You would lose the artex pattern but would have a new fresh flat ceiling.
-Needs to be ore plaster primed before by who ever did it then a super mix on for first coat and two coats of multi finish plaster after this."
+Needs to be mmore plaster primed before by who ever did it then a super mix on for first coat and two coats of multi finish plaster after this."

 Apart from this, it is best to hire a licensed professional.
 A company that is familiar with Artex, asbestos, contamination, and the dangers surrounding it.
 Not only do they complete the work quickly but they do so safely and do so for the most affordable pricing for homeowners.